-What is binge eating disorder?
+What can cause binge eating disorder?

-- Eating unusually large amounts of food in a specific amount of time, such as over a 2-hour period
+- Eating unusually large amounts of food in a small window of time, such as over a two-hour period

-- Eating even when you're full or not hungry
+- Eating when stressed or upset (even if you are full or not hungry)

 - Eating rapidly during binge episodes